kleszcz/blog/_posts/2017-02-28-utf-conversions.md

 ---
 # Converting strings on Windows
 Text is almost always an important part of a game.
-To achieve better recognition and reach audience as big as posible we translate content to many languages, some of them (including my) have more glyphs than English so we need a way to encode those, and ASCII isn't a good option.
+To achieve better recognition and reach audience as big as posible we translate content to many languages, some of them (including mine) have more glyphs than English so we need a way to encode those, and ASCII isn't a good option.
 But there are many Unicode standards which are widly used and the most common seems to be UTF-8.

 In Windows API uses either Multibyte Character Set (which is not a UTF-8) or UTF-16 to represent localized strings.